 PLAN YOUR TRIP: When Is the Best Time to Visit Disney World and Disneyland?

-Other don’t-miss Orlando attractions include the Sea Life Aquarium, Madame Tussards Orlando, and the Museum of Illusions, just to name a few.
+Other not-to-miss Orlando attractions include the Sea Life Aquarium, Madame Tussauds Orlando, and the Museum of Illusions, just to name a few.
 Winter vacationers can also take in several seasonal festivals and events, including the EPCOT International Festival of Arts, which runs from mid-January to late February, and the Dazzling Lights nighttime displays at Leu Gardens.

 Where to Stay for Winter Vacations in Orlando, Florida

 If your plans involve any of the Universal theme parks, nothing beats the location, affordability, and retro-chic style of Universal’s Cabana Bay Beach Resort.
 Like the other Universal hotels in Orlando, it’s packed with kid-friendly amenities, and there are two pools, a bowling alley, a lazy river, and free shuttle service between the parks.

 3. Clearwater, Florida